About us

 If you want to come to a session but can’t pay please chat to the Jemma the centre manager or send us an email and you can attend for free, no fuss.

-Get involved We are interested in co-production with artists who wish to collaborate and co-create with our community of regulars.
+Get involved We are interested in co-production with people who wish to collaborate and co-create with our community of regulars.
 We are also looking for volunteers to help out in a range of roles.

 If you would like to work with us please drop us a line.